hapax/hapax.github.io/assets/simple-physics.md

 F_d \sim \mu r v.
 $$

-As usual, we can't determine if there is a number out fornt.
+As usual, we can't determine if there is a number out front.
 With considerably more work,
 [George Stokes](https://en.wikipedia.org/wiki/Sir_George_Stokes,_1st_Baronet)
 showed that